de-lia/A-B-Testing/README.md

 * Pycharm as IDE (or Jupyter)

 ## Project Description
-This repository is a simulation of [Aman Kharwal's original code](https://thecleverprogrammer.com/2022/11/14/a-b-testing-using-python/) and is only proof of understanding of A/B Testing.
+This repository is a simulation of [Aman Kharwal's original code](https://thecleverprogrammer.com/2022/11/14/a-b-testing-using-python/) and is only proof of the understanding of A/B Testing.
 Detailed should be developed by the analyst based on his/her visualizations! ;)

 ## Needs of this project